chap-organization/chap-website/README.md

 -public: (images and assets, reference with /) directory name does matter

--styles: (css styles) directory name does matter
+-styles: (css styles) directory name does not matter